 When tungsten and molybdenum are used as steelmaking additives, most tungsten-molybdenum alloy steels are smelted with Ferro-tungsten and Ferro-molybdenum as alloy additives, that is, tungsten is added in the form of FeW, and molybdenum is added in the form of FeMo during smelting.

 1. Tungsten is an element that can produce carbides.
-Adding tungsten into a steel can improve the toughness of steel.
+Adding tungsten to steel can improve the toughness of steel.
 Due to its fine particles and high hardness, tungsten carbide can greatly improve the hardness and wear resistance of steel.

 2. Tungsten can enhance the tempering stability, red hardness, and thermal strength of steel, and significantly increase the recrystallization temperature of steel.
 In addition, the creep resistance of steel can also be significantly optimized.